mrthlinh/FIFA-World-Cup-Prediction/README.md

   - [x] Add ROC curves
 - [x] Build a data without player rating and squad value
 - [x] Generate data and preform prediction for EURO 2016, ok now my story is more interesting
+- [x] Create more data, "teamA vs teamB -> win" is equivalent to "teamB vs teamA -> lose"